Workflows

 The activation_expiry

-cause requests to expire if they are approved but not activated for a specified amount of time.
+causes requests to expire if they are approved but not activated for a specified amount of time following being approved.

 In the example above any requests approved but not activated after 8 hours will be closed, requiring the user to re-request access.